 We have debt that is substantial compared to our partners' capital.
 Principal and interest payable on this debt will reduce cash available to make distributions on the common units and partnership securities.
-Under specified circumstances, the terms of our debt instruments, including the guarantee of Petro's credit facility and its senior secured notes, will limit our ability to distribute cash to our unitholders and to borrow additional funds.
+Under specified circumstances, the terms of our debt instruments, including the guarantee of the senior secured notes which were issued in the Petro transaction, will limit our ability to distribute cash to our unitholders and to borrow additional funds.
 The limitations and restrictions in new debt that we and our subsidiaries issue may be more restrictive than those in current debt.
 In addition, some of our debt is secured by our assets.
 If we defaulted on this secured debt, the lenders could institute foreclosure proceedings to seize our assets.
 Any attempt to stay these foreclosure actions by seeking to reorganize under the federal Bankruptcy Code would have a material adverse effect on us and our unitholders.

-Provisions Concerning Change of Control, Default and Preclusion From Paying Distributions in Our Debt Instruments May Affect Distributions and payable, and would result in the re-rating of approximately \$147.7 million of Star Gas Propane debt which could lead to an increase in the interest rate of such debt.
+Provisions Concerning Change of Control, Default and Preclusion From Paying Distributions in Our Debt Instruments May Affect Distributions

+Our debt instruments contain provisions relating to a "change of control."
+A change of control of Star Gas Partners would result in approximately \$170 million of Petro debt becoming immediately due and payable, and would result in the re-rating of approximately \$152.5 million of Star Gas Propane debt which could lead to an increase in the interest rate of such debt.
 A change of control at the Petro level would accelerate the Petro debt but not the Star Gas Propane debt.
 In either case, this would necessarily affect our ability to make distributions to unitholders.
 Neither Star Gas Partners nor Petro is restricted from entering into a transaction that would trigger the change of control provisions.
 If these change of control provisions are triggered, some of the outstanding debt may become due.
 It is possible that Star Gas Partners or Petro would not have sufficient funds at the time of any change of control to make the required debt payments or that restrictions in its other debt instruments would not permit those payments.
 In some instances, lenders would have the right to foreclose on Star Gas Partners' or Petro's assets if debt payments were not made upon a change of control.